At some point, every serious

 That’s right — sight-reading is a skill and your proficiency depends on how much you’ve practiced and continually learned.
 With that being said, improving your sight reading chops by doing it repetitively isn’t going to give any results if the steps you’re doing are not quite there yet.

 These 7 great tips may help you make fast progress in your sight-reading for

 1. Focus On the Notes, Stop Looking at Your Hands

 As if it isn’t hard enough dealing with new notes, you also have to make sure your fingers are pressing the right strings.
 This way, your eyes are employed shifting from your hand to notes to the neck and so on.
-The less you look at your hands, the more you’ll be able to focus on what you’re sight reading and before you know it, your guitar player will sound more natural and uniform.
+The less you look at your hands, the more you’ll be able to focus on what you’re sight reading and before you know it, your

 2. Focus on Rhythms First for Sight-Reading Success